jermp/cmd_line_parser/README.md

 void configure(cmd_line_parser::parser& parser) {
     // for the following two arguments, we do not specify any shorthand,
-    // thus they will be considered as *required* arguments parser.add("perc",                // name
+    // thus they will be *required* arguments parser.add("perc",                // name
                "A percentage value."  // description
     );